RaitoBezarius/cryptsetup-deluks/README.md

 However, default presets hard-coded in GRUB-cryptomount shall regularly evolve to follow security best practices.
 Hence, once GRUB is updated with newer DeLUKS default presets, it shall behave according to this procedure:
-- GRUB-cryptomount will try to decrypt the disks using the latests presets.
+1. GRUB-cryptomount will try to decrypt the disks using the latests presets.
-- If GRUB-cryptomount fails to decrypt any disk, it will try with older presets.
+2. If GRUB-cryptomount fails to decrypt any disk, it will try with older presets.
-- If GRUB-cryptomount succeds to decrypt any disk with older presets, it shall warn the user to re-create the DeLUKS header with newer presets using cryptsetup.
+3. If GRUB-cryptomount succeds to decrypt any disk with older presets, it shall warn the user to re-create the DeLUKS header with newer presets using cryptsetup.
 And continue booting.

+Points 1 and 2 are similar to Truecrypt behavior.

 The disk payload encryption settings can be changed as these options are encrypted.
 If GRUB-cryptomount detects the disk payload encryption settings to be obsolete, it shall warn the user to re-create the DeLUKS header and to re-encrypt the drive with newer presets using cryptsetup.
 And continue booting.